Shaksham22/interpretable-multiomics-ovarian-cancer-survival-prediction/README.md

 ---

-## Interpretation Limits
+## Interpretation Limitations

-These explainability results should be interpreted as **model-level recurrence patterns**, not as proof of causality.
-A high frequency means the feature repeatedly influenced the trained model's predictions.
-It does not prove that changing that gene would change patient survival.
+These explainability results should be interpreted as **model-level recurrence patterns rather than evidence of causality**.
+A high recurrence frequency indicates that a feature repeatedly influenced the trained model’s predictions across multiple runs.
+However, it does not demonstrate that altering the corresponding gene or molecular feature would directly affect patient survival.

+An additional iteration was planned in which the mRNA modality would be removed, similar to the repeated runs performed with different random seeds.
+Across those runs, mRNA data appeared to provide limited additional contribution to the ensemble model.
+Due to time constraints, this analysis could not be completed.
+Future work will therefore include formal hypothesis testing to assess the contribution of mRNA data to model performance, as well as the development of a reduced ensemble model using only copy number alteration and DNA methylation data.

-Before any biological claim is treated as strong, these features would need:
+Before any biological interpretation is considered robust, the identified features should undergo further evaluation through:

-- external cohort validation,
+* validation in an independent external cohort;
-- statistical testing beyond SHAP recurrence,
+* statistical testing beyond recurrence in SHAP-based explanations;
-- survival modelling such as Cox regression or Kaplan-Meier analysis,
+* survival analyses, such as Cox proportional hazards regression and Kaplan–Meier analysis;
-- gene-expression/methylation/CNA directionality analysis,
+* assessment of the direction and magnitude of gene-expression, methylation, and copy number alteration effects; and
-- and ideally experimental validation.
+* ideally, experimental or functional validation.

+Accordingly, the current findings should be regarded as hypothesis-generating signals that identify potentially relevant molecular features for further investigation, rather than as confirmed prognostic biomarkers or causal determinants of survival.

 ---